 It’s time for us to serve you.

 Embrace Home Loans is honored to support the men and women who serve or have served our country.
 We offer a host of VA loans and home financing options for military personnel and their families.
 VA loans are issued through approved lenders like Embrace and are guaranteed by the Federal Government through the US Department of Veterans Affairs (VA).
-VA home loans allow veterans to buy or refinance a home with little or no down payment and are easier to qualify for than Conventional mortgages.
+VA home loans allow veterans to buy or refinance a home with no down payment.

 To be eligible for a VA loan, you have to be currently or formerly on active duty (181 days during peace time or 90 days during war time), a National Guard or Reserve member for at least six years, or the spouse of a service member who has died in the line of duty or as a result of a service-related disability.